The Marine Regions Forum:

 A unique dialogue platform that supports transformative change in the way we govern the ocean

 In the ocean, no boundaries exist.
-Fish, and migratory species but also pollution is not confined by administrative and national boundaries.
-Collective and collaborative actions are therefore needed between States, but also from actors in science, civil society, the private sector and international organisations.
+Its waters – and with it its marine species but also pollution – are not confined by national boundaries.
+To protect the ocean, collaborative actions are therefore needed across states, sectors, and actors.

-The Marine Regions Forum is a unique dialogue platform that:
+The current focus of the Marine Regions Forum is two-fold:

 i) applying a regional focus within the Western Indian Ocean to learn from experience and support transformative ocean action in the region, and

 ii) continue to foster exchanges between marine regions and from the regional to global level.